|Home | EMS | CMP | Photos | Admissions | Resources | Contact Us|

 HARDWARE PLATFORMS FOR CMP SOFTWARE

 Music 4C will run with minor modifications on any Unix computer.
 Most SNDAN programs will run on any Unix computer, but a PostScript viewer is needed for screen graphics, unless Tektronix emulation is used.
-Sndan with graphics has been successfully installed on NeXT and Silicon Graphics computers.
-MP1, GrafChord, DIASS can be implemented on any Unix computer and M4cave runs on SGI machines (IRIX 6.0 or higher) on which OpenGL reside.
-DIASS runs both on the IBM RS-6000 and NeXT computers in CMP and on the IBM SP at Argonne National Laboratory.
+DISSCO runs ona UNIX/Linux (Ubuntu) computers; MP1, GrafChord, DIASS can be implemented on any Unix computer.
+M4cave ran on SGI machines (IRIX 6.0 or higher) on which OpenGL reside.

 Home | EMS | CMP | Photos | Admissions | Resources | Contact Us